About LJCS

 (they/them)

-Maxochitl is Chichimekah and Coahuiltecan from Aridoamerica.
+Maxochitl is of Chichimeca and Coahuiltecan descent from Aridoamerica.
 A Two-Spirit Indigenous resistance artist, educator, and community organizer, they use storytelling as a pathway to liberation by asking what freedom means, how we reach it for all people, and which narratives we honor on our path to healing.

 Our Board Members